Remote Sensing of Plants and Topography in R

 Potential pre-class readings:

 - R you ready for EDDIE (Microsoft Word 2007 (.docx) 23kB Nov19 18) from the Macrosystems EDDIE Teleconnections Module.
+Note: only Part A is relevant to this Module.

 - Dahlin, K.M., Asner, G.P. and C.B.
 Field.
 2012.
 Environmental filtering and land-use history drive patterns in biomass accumulation in a mediterranean-type landscape.
 Ecological Applications.
 22(1): 104–118.